ms-henglu/bicep-types-az/generated/networkcloud/microsoft.networkcloud/2022-12-12-preview/types.md

 * **serialNumber**: string (Required): The serial number of the bare metal machine.
 * **serviceTag**: string (ReadOnly): The discovered value of the machine's service tag.
 * **virtualMachinesAssociatedIds**: string[] (ReadOnly): The list of the resource IDs for the VirtualMachines that are hosted on this bare metal machine.

+## BareMetalMachineReplaceParameters
+### Properties
+* **bmcCredentials**: [AdministrativeCredentials](#administrativecredentials): The credentials of the baseboard management controller on this bare metal machine.
+* **bmcMacAddress**: string: The MAC address of the BMC device.
+* **bootMacAddress**: string: The MAC address of a NIC connected to the PXE network.
+* **machineName**: string: The OS-level hostname assigned to this machine.
+* **serialNumber**: string: The serial number of the bare metal machine.

+## BareMetalMachineRunCommandParameters
+### Properties
+* **arguments**: string[]: The list of string arguments that will be passed to the script in order as separate arguments.
+* **limitTimeSeconds**: int (Required): The maximum time the script is allowed to run.
+If the execution time exceeds the maximum, the script will be stopped, any output produced until then will be captured, and the exit code matching a timeout will be returned (252).
+* **script**: string (Required): The base64 encoded script to execute on the bare metal machine.

+## BareMetalMachineRunDataExtractsParameters
+### Properties
+* **commands**: [BareMetalMachineCommandSpecification](#baremetalmachinecommandspecification)[] (Required): The list of curated data extraction commands to be executed directly against the target machine.
+* **limitTimeSeconds**: int (Required): The maximum time the commands are allowed to run.
+If the execution time exceeds the maximum, the script will be stopped, any output produced until then will be captured, and the exit code matching a timeout will be returned (252).

+## BareMetalMachineRunReadCommandsParameters
+### Properties
+* **commands**: [BareMetalMachineCommandSpecification](#baremetalmachinecommandspecification)[] (Required): The list of read-only commands to be executed directly against the target machine.
+* **limitTimeSeconds**: int (Required): The maximum time the commands are allowed to run.
+If the execution time exceeds the maximum, the script will be stopped, any output produced until then will be captured, and the exit code matching a timeout will be returned (252).

+## BareMetalMachineValidateHardwareParameters
+### Properties
+* **validationCategory**: 'BasicValidation' | string (Required): The category of hardware validation to perform.

 ## BgpPeer
 ### Properties